v3rslu1s/Applied-Datascience/README.md

 [n AB recordings] · [n AF recordings] · [n EH recordings] · [n EL recordings] · [n RF recordings]

-In order to implement this we had to reform the data into a dictionary this is sorted by exercise group for every individual patient in the dataset.
+In order to implement this we had to reform the data into a dictionary which is sorted by exercise group for every individual patient in the dataset.
 ```python
 {
     "AB": [<list of exercises>],